Tiny-Earth/DemoSite/site/src/summative.md

 - Standards-based grading assesses students’ competency of specific skills or knowledge: final grades are based on how many standards a student meets, no matter the number of attempts (Clark & Talbert, 2023).
 - In specifications or specs grading, the instructor creates a list of attributes of a successful submission for assignments.
 Students then earn a “Satisfactory” or “Not Yet” on their work and have the opportunity to resubmit for full credit (Clark & Talbert, 2023).
 - Ungrading removes grades in favor of formative and descriptive feedback.
+It can replace deficit thinking with an approach that values students’ cultural and familial knowledge, recognizing these insights as critical to their education and relationships (Mejia 2018).
 Instructors meet regularly with students to discuss progress, and students build a portfolio of their work and growth (Clark & Talbert, 2023).

 Instructors who are interested in alternative grading but can’t or aren’t ready to overhaul their course can try partial conversions, such as standards-based testing (i.e., only tests are graded using standards).